facebook••facebook••youtube••contact••index••home

 controls_icon Controls

-Major interface functions have physical controls on the front panel, and these controls are logically placed and clearly labeled.
-Some owners complain that the headphone gain and mix dial are too close, but they work fine for my medium-sized fingers.
-Maybe it helps to be a guitar player.
+Major interface functions have physical controls on the front panel.
+Controls are logically placed and labeled.
+Some fat-digit users complain that the headphone gain and mix dial are too close, but they work fine for my medium-size fingers.

 Topping E2x2 OTG | Two XLR combo jacks | Image courtesy Topping